-Financial instruments which potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents and the note receivable.
+Financial instruments which potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents.
 The Company's cash and cash equivalents may at times exceed federally insured amounts.

 8. Related Party Transactions (Not Disclosed Elsewhere)